Heat vs. Bulls: Betting Trends, Record ATS, Home/Road Splits

 Additional Bulls Insights & Trends

-- Chicago is 6-4 against the spread and 6-4 overall in its last 10 games.
+- Chicago is 6-4 against the spread and 6-4 overall in its last 10 contests.

-- The Bulls have gone over the total in seven of their past 10 outings.
+- Seven of the Bulls' last 10 contests have gone over the total.

-- The Bulls put up an average of 113.1 points per game, just 3.3 more points than the 109.8 the Heat give up.
+- The Bulls put up an average of 113.1 points per game, only 3.3 more points than the 109.8 the Heat allow.

 Heat vs. Bulls Betting Splits